Drink Maple Pulls in $3.9 Million in New Funding Round - BevNET.com

 Kate Weiler, CEO of Drink Maple, declined to comment for this story.

-As part of the new round, Kevin Kravcik, a partner at food and beverage accelerator Cleveland Avenue, gained a seat on the company’s board of directors.
+As part of the new round, Keith Kravcik, a partner at services-backed venture fund Cleveland Avenue, gained a seat on the company’s board of directors.
 Cleveland Ave., founded by ex-McDonald’s President and CEO Don Thompson, made its public debut in January with DRINK, a beverage pop-up bar located inside the flagship Times Square location of American Eagle Outfitters in New York City.
-DRINKmaple was one of 20 emerging beverage brands available on draft at the store.
+DRINKmaple was one of 20 emerging beverage brands available at the store.

 Kravcik joins Bob Craig of Centerman Capital, a venture capital group that previously invested in Drink Maple, on the board, along with Weiler and her co-founder Jeff Rose.